ajcwebdev/ajcwebdevblog/content/blog/ajcwebdev/a-short-history-of-react/index.md

 ---
-title: a short history of reactjs
+title: a short history of react
 date: "2020-04-11"
 description: Its first few years, the initial community reaction, and the development of its core principles
 ---